emartech/boar-tasks-server/README.md

 ### Server tasks

 #### Start
-Run a server in harmony mode with Nodemon for development purposes.
+Run a server with Nodemon for development purposes.
 It automatically restarts the server if any file in the `dist` folder is changed and notifies the developer about it.

 *Default configuration*